nelson-mendels/fighting-flow-of-violence-nhl/README.md

 ## Public data and provenance

-All analysis data are derived from publicly available NHL play-by-play and schedule information.
-The data-construction code documents the transformations from the public source to the frozen analysis dataset, including regular-season and regulation-period restrictions, event standardization, fight identification, penalty classification, historical team names, and division membership.
+Play-by-play data were retrieved from publicly available NHL sources using the `nhlscraper` R package.
+Schedule information was retrieved separately from the NHL’s public schedule API.
+The data-construction code documents the transformations from these sources to the frozen analysis dataset, including regular-season and regulation-period restrictions, event standardization, fight identification, penalty classification, historical team names, and division membership.

-The frozen master dataset is included to make the current results directly reproducible even if upstream public data are later corrected or reorganized.
+The frozen master dataset is included to make the current results directly reproducible even if the upstream NHL data or nhlscraper package behavior is later corrected or reorganized.